drew-abbo/mcfunc_compiler/dev/spec.md

 up, read, functions from the namespace that's currently being compiled will be removed, and the new functions will be added.
 This is done so that you can safely compile multiple namespaces into the same data pack separately.
-Anything in the `minecraft` namespace is a shared resource between all functions.
+Anything in the `minecraft` namespace is a shared resource between all namespaces.

 ### File Write Restrictions